mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 # CH'NAAR

-Ch’naar is dominated by its capital, Aursis, which owns four other worlds in the subsector.
+Ch'naar is dominated by its capital, Aursis, which owns four other worlds in the subsector.
 Aursis has owned Okefir and Vala since they were initially colonized in the year 57 but more recently acquired Diam Kani and Siniir Sa.
 Aursis allegedly has its sights set on Anshar as well.
 Duchess daMae of
-Aursis claims that Aursis’ presence on so many worlds is necessary to prevent a full-blown Chanestin insurgency from the Dunea subsector.
-Dubious
-Imperial intelligence officials and the Duchess’ rivals in the Moot have expressed concern that she is overstepping her boundaries and attempting to carve out an empire within the empire.
-Despite the Duchess’ ravenous appetite for worlds, the Imperium has thus far resisted the urge to rein her in.
+Aursis claims that Aursis' presence on so many worlds is necessary to prevent a full-blown Chanestin insurgency from the [[Dunea subsector]].
+Dubious Imperial intelligence officials and the Duchess' rivals in the Moot have expressed concern that she is overstepping her boundaries and attempting to carve out an empire within the empire.
+Despite the Duchess' ravenous appetite for worlds, the Imperium has thus far resisted the urge to rein her in.
 The Sector Fleet has made some noise about sending squadrons to